containers/podman-desktop/website/docs/onboarding/kubernetes/minikube/index.md

 ---
-sidebar_position: 10
-title: Onboarding Minikube
+title: Minikube
-description: Kind is one way to get Kubernetes running on your workstation.
+description: Minikube is one way to get Kubernetes running on your workstation.
 keywords: [podman desktop, podman, containers, migrating, kubernetes, minikube]
 tags: [migrating-to-kubernetes, minikube]
 ---